mani-coder/wealthica-addons/widgets/pnl/README.md

 1. Sign in into your Wealthica account
 2. Under widgets in the dashboard, click on the three dots and select "Manage Widgets"
-3. Select Developer Widget to the top 3 widgets
+3. Select P/L % Change to the top 3 widgets
-4. Then click on the three dots in the developer widget and select "Configure"
-5. In the Widget URL input box, paste https://wealthica.mani-coder.dev/mani-coder/wealthica-portfolio-addon/widgets/pnl/?developer URL and click "Save"

 You can take a quick look at the charts using the demo data -- https://wealthica.mani-coder.dev/mani-coder/wealthica-portfolio-addon/widgets/pnl/.